We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

 Bricks, or chips from bricks, on the ground next to the chimney.
 Discoloration of remaining bricks in the structure.
 Evident gaps between bricks.
-Efflorescence – a white, chalky powder – lining your Summit Center chimney’s exterior.
+Efflorescence – a white, chalky powder – on your Summit Center chimney’s exterior.

 The chimney is reconstructed with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.